Azure-Samples/ms-identity-java-webapi/README.md

 1. Navigate to *Run* --> *Edit Configurations* from menu bar.
 2. Click on '+' (Add new configuration) and select *Application*.
-3. Enter name of the application for example 'webapp'
+3. Enter name of the application for example `webapp`
-4. Go to main class and select from the dropdown, for example 'MsalWebSampleApplication' also go to *Use classpath of the module* and select from the dropdown, for example 'msal-web-sample'.
+4. Go to main class and select from the dropdown, for example `MsalWebSampleApplication` also go to *Use classpath of the module* and select from the dropdown, for example `msal-web-sample`.
 5. Click on *Apply*.
 Follow the same instructions for adding the another application.
 6. Click on '+' (Add new configuration) and select *Compound*.
-7. Enter a friendly name for in the *Name* for example 'Msal-webapi-sample'.
+7. Enter a friendly name for in the *Name* for example `Msal-webapi-sample`.
 8. Click on '+' and select the application names you have created in the above steps one at a time.
 9. Click on *Apply*.
-Select the created configuration and click *Run*.
+Select the created configuration and click **Run**.
 Now both the projects will run at a time.

 - Now navigate to the home page of the project.
 For this sample, the standard home page URL is <http://localhost:8080>

-##### Packaging and deploying to container
+#### Packaging and deploying to container

 If you would like to deploy the sample to Tomcat, you will need to make a couple of changes to the source code in both modules.